ROCm/ROC_SHMEM/README.md

                         Enables verbose debug prints if built with --enable-debug

+RO_NET also requires the following environment variable be set for ROCm if using GPU memory for queues or the symmetric heap:

+    export HSA_FORCE_FINE_GRAIN_PCIE=1

 ## Examples

 RO_NET is similar to OpenSHMEM and should be familiar to programmers who have